A DOLL’S HOUSE

 • OFFICIAL SELECTION, QUEER FILM FEST 2025

-• OFFICIAL SELECTION FUERZA FEST NY, 2025
+• OFFICIAL SELECTION, FUERZA FEST NY, 2025

 • OFFICIAL SELECTION, INTERNATIONAL PUERTO RICAN HERITAGE FILM FESTIVAL